lucas-deschamps/REST-APIs/README.md

 # REST-APIs

-My current experience with the development of REST APIs via Flask-RESTful.
+My current experience with the development of RESTful APIs, via Flask and Flask-RESTful.